Table of Contents

 Vitamin B12 deficiency

 Vitamin B12 is a water-soluble vitamin found in animal-derived proteins.
-The most common cause of vitamin B12 deficiency is pernicious anemia, which is an autoimmune-mediated destruction of the parietal cells of the stomach that decreases the production of hydrochloric acid and intrinsic factor, both of which are needed for absorption of vitamin B12.
+The most common cause of vitamin B12 deficiency is pernicious anemia, which is autoimmune-mediated destruction of the parietal cells of the stomach that decreases the production of hydrochloric acid and intrinsic factor, both of which are needed for absorption of vitamin B12.

 Other causes include pancreatic insufficiency (as pancreatic enzymes are needed to free vitamin B12) and damage to the part of the small intestine (terminal Ileum) where vitamin B12 is absorbed.